Pinones Mangrove Forest – Nature Boardwalk & Waterfront Fun

 During the day, it offers an 11 kilometer long nature trail/boardwalk that runs through the mangrove forest and along the northern coastline.
 The boardwalk is open to any non-motorized transportation, though mostly people walk or bike along it.
 I enjoy walking parts of it, and then stepping off the path and onto the beach, or to look at the rock formations, or the splashing waves coming in, and exploring the tidal pools.
 You can watch local fishermen catch large sea snails and other things.

 Biking along the path is very popular with both tourists and locals.
-There are many places along Road 187 that will rent bikes (usually about $5 per hour).
-These tend to be “well-used” bikes, but they will get you up and down the boardwalk just fine.
+There are a few places along Road 187 that will rent bikes (usually about $5 per hour).
+These tend to be “well-used” bikes, but they usually will get you up and down the boardwalk just fine.
 The trail has no lights, and its use is prohibited at night.
-Unfortunately, there is a fair amount of trash along the path, so you must overlook the mess and see the bigger picture.
+Unfortunately, there is a fair amount of trash along the path, so one must overlook the mess and see the bigger picture.
 Hopefully it will get a good cleaning soon.

 There is a place called COPI (a Pinones Cooperative that wants to encourage the Pinones area enjoyment and the Loiza heritage) that has bikes and kayaks for rent.
 This place is open every day from 9a-4p.
-There bikes are in very good shape (helmet is included), they sell water and have a clean bathroom available, and gated parking.
-The Kayaks are rented for $10 per person per hour and you kayak out into the mangroves.
-Also on the second and fourth Fridays of every month, they have a free Bomba and Plena Dance and Music show at 8pm.
+When we went, their bikes are in good shape (helmet is included), they sell water and have a clean bathroom available, and gated parking.
+They rent the kayaks for $10 per person per hour and the route is to kayak out into the mangroves.
+They also occasionally have Bomba dance classes and shows.

 If you go, be sure to bring a bottle of water, the path is sometimes shaded and sometimes in full sun, and it can get hot!
 There are gazebos to sit and rest in along the way.
 Wear bug spray if you are going into the mangroves.

 There are also road side stores to buy all sorts of vacation needs – hats, towels, sunscreen, some neat PR essentials, like hammocks and mortars and pestles.
 You can spend some time going from shop to shop.
-Make plans to stop at a few food shacks for drinks and snacks so you have the energy to keep going!
+I would plan a stop at a few food shacks for drinks and snacks so you have the energy to keep going!

 Pinones is the place to be seen for locals on the weekends – especially Sunday afternoons.
 It comes alive with people and music and dancing.
 Live bands and musicians appear at various places in the area.
 This fun goes on long into the night – there are dance floors, pool bars, and all sorts of roadside hangouts.
 However, traffic congestion comes along with that.
 Since Route 187 is the only road into and out of this area, be prepared to spend some time in traffic.

-As a side note, I believe Soleil Beach Club will provide complimentary shuttle from SJ hotels.
-Call (787) 253-1033 for details.
-You can also easily take the C45 or B40 bus from Isla Verde.
+As a side note, You can also easily take the D45 bus from Isla Verde.

 Plan on spending ½ to a full day between the beach, boardwalk, bike riding, kayaking, eating, dancing and people-watching.